colugomusic/clog/README.md

 Some quirks of this library:
 - Signals and connections are moveable but not copyable
 - Connections are always scoped, i.e. you get a connection object which automatically disconnects the slot when it goes out of scope.
 You can't simply set and forget a connection.
 Connection methods are marked with `[nodiscard]]` so you have to do something with the result.
 This may be annoying in cases where you know the signal won't outlive the slot but in my opinion it is worth it to be less error prone.
 - There's no `disconnect` method.
-Disconnects happen automatically when the `clog::cn` goes out of scope.
+Disconnects happen automatically when the `clg::cn` goes out of scope.
 If you want to explicitly disconnect you can just do `connection = {};`
 - Connecting more slots while the signal is emitting is supported.
 - Disconnecting a slot while the signal is emitting is supported, but is not optimal.
 (The signal will take a temporary copy of all its current connections to work around a corner case where deleting the function object would cause the signal itself to be deleted.)
 - Slots will not necessarily be visited in the same order that they were connected.